oded-yunger/lightcli/README.md

 ## KLUMmark ui elements
-next comes the presentation layer =) how should we display the content ? a stream of plain text with annotations ? use a common pre-defined component ? create our own custom renderer ?
+next comes the presentation layer =) how should we display the content ?
+- a stream of plain text with annotations ?
+- use a common pre-defined component ?
+- create our own custom renderer ?

 ## KLUMmuza content creation
 basic forms builder for getting user feedback, or for publishing new content to a stream

 ## KLUMmapa content transformations
 content mapping options :-
-1) get a subset of a single structure
+1) get a subset of a content structure
 2) transform one structure to another
 3) merge two structures